StevenNaliwajka/NginxManager/README.md

 # Nginx Deployer
-Infrastructure as Code (IaC) style Nginx deployer
+Infrastructure as Code (IaC) style Nginx deployer + Cerbot manager

 ## What's it used for?